 If you want to know what men really thought of fashion in the roaring twenties, all you have to do is look at the history of men’s 1920s suits.
 It is the one item of clothing every man wore on a daily basis.
-The rich had closets full of men’s suits of every style, color and material, while the working poor may have had only one to wear to church on Sunday.
-The 1920s fashion suit is one that is divided into not one but two styles that remained popular throughout the decade.
+The rich had closets full of suits of every style, color, and material, while the working poor may have had only one good suit to wear to church on Sunday and mismatched suit pieces to wear during the week.

 1920s Men’s Suit Styles